abhisheks008/DL-Simplified/Global Land Cover Mapping using Image Processing/readme.md

 Based on the results we can draw the following conclusions:
 1. YOLOv5: The YOLOv5 model had an epoch loss of 0.020.
 This loss was lower compared to RetinaNet, hence it outperformed the RetinaNet model.

-2.RetinaNet: I was successfully able to train YOLO using my GPU.
+2. RetinaNet: I was successfully able to train YOLO using my GPU.
 However, that was not the case with RetinaNet.
 My GPU ran out of memory so I had to train this model using CPU.
 This had an epoch loss of 7.188.
 This was higher than the YOLOv5 model.

 3. VGG16: I initially attempted to use VGG as one of my models.
 However, later in the process, I realized that VGG was ideal for object detection and not classification.
 Therefore, this model would work properly only if there was 1 class.
 But, in my case, I had 9 classes, so I could not continue using this model.